cs-4241-2023/a3-persistence/README.md

 -characterSheet.css/characterSheet.js, handling stylnig and code for the character sheet.

 ## Functionalities Implemented:
--Server, contained in server.improved.js.
+-Server, contained in server.improved.js, updated to use Express
 -Results: this is presented in multiple screens, but the two datasets are visible from the characters tab, and the timeline is always visible.
+It is differentiated between users, and logging in to one or another will display different data
--Form/Entry: both sets of data have from/entry capability, which is done by filling in the form boxes and clicking submit.
+-Form/Entry: both sets of data have from/entry capability, which is done by filling in the form boxes and clicking submit. (keyed to different users still)
--server logic: When a character is submitted, the server looks at the birth/death and calculates which eraI(s) that character belongs to.
-This updates in real time.
--derived field: See above.
-I'm aware the data is not from the new sent data, but it refers to other submissions and I believe this fullfills the spirit of this task.
+-Persistent Data Storae in mongoDB
+-CSS Framework/Template: Uses Bootstrap for various formatting things
+-Login: can enter values and enter 'sign-in', then use those same values to 'login'

 ## Concepts Implemented:
--HTML: all content contained in index.html, data is presented
+-HTML: content contained in index.html/login.html, data is presented
 -CSS:
     -Used all of the CSS selector types, including connecting to classes, and elements -styled and positioned all of the elements, used non-default font